hnrNeha/bertextract/README.md

 ## Credits

-This is a moodified version of the original repo `pranav-ust/BERT-keyphrase-extraction`
+This is a modified version of the original repo `pranav-ust/BERT-keyphrase-extraction`